Reviews You Can Rely On

 Credit: Jenna Ammerman

 Objectively speaking, the Endura MT500 Spray Shorts are not the most comfortable shorts we tested.
-Yet, when it comes to weather resistance, these shorts go a long way to keep the rider comfy in cooler temperatures or unsettled weather.
+Yet, when it comes to weather resistance, these shorts go a long way to keep the rider comfy in cooler temperatures and unsettled weather.
 These shorts have a waterproof, seam-taped seat that helps to keep riders dry despite tire spray, and the thicker material helps to block wind, fighting the chill on shoulder-season rides.

 mountain bike shorts - pedal friendly shorts typically are made from lighter, stretchier...